 |Design Team||DLANDstudio, WXY|

-Managed by Friends of the QueensWay and the Trust for Public Land in partnership with the City of New York
+Managed by Friends of the QueensWay, in collaboration with Trust for Public Land

 Latest News / QueensWay

 The city will make a decision on the proposed QueensWay in the upcoming months, according to Mayor Bill de Blasio.